 This book is perfect for budding environmentalists and visual connoisseurs alike.
 In a magical kingdom lives a wise cloud spinner, who, with the whirl of a wheel, turns clouds into thread, and, with the clickety-clack of a loom, turns the thread into clothes.
 The only problem is that the more clouds he takes, the less it rains.
 And the king of the land is just not at all concerned with the environmental havoc he’s bringing down upon his people.

 The incredibly unique illustrations appear aged and cracked like medieval frescoes.
 Something about the use of colors and proportion in the artwork is riveting and invites repeat exploration.
 It’s a great book to help us think about our choices, respecting natural resources, and taking only what we need.
-It also offers an easy segue into the science of clouds, water on Earth, and the water cycle.
+It also offers an easy segue into the science of clouds and the water cycle.

 July 4 – The Journey of the One and Only Declaration of Independence, Judith St. George (Independence Day)

 Today is a federal holiday and the day we celebrate the United States’ Independence with fireworks, barbeques, picnics, games, parades, and family reunions.
-Unfortunately, it’s really hard to find a book on this subject that your kids will be willing to read more than once.
+Unfortunately, it’s really hard to find a book on this subject that your kids will truly enjoy.

 Our best pick is The Journey of the One and Only Declaration of Independence.
 It’s a

 bit very long, and we did lose my six-year-old, who wandered off in search of more fun halfway into the story.
 But my older two kids said, “It’s like an adventure story” and “who knew all that drama behind the Declaration of Independence!“